iaurg/42-printf/README.md

 **The logic is:**

-printf returns the number of characters passed to it
+printf returns the number of characters passed to it, like a strlen

 Iterate over *format received printing char until found special characters "%", when find this flag: